puppetlabs-toy-chest/razor-el-mk/README.md

     bundle install --path .bundle/gems/

-To build an image, run the following on a Fedora machine:
+To build an image, run the following on a CentOS machine:

     bundle exec rake build
     ./build-livecd